 The batteries in the flashlight can overheat, posing burn and fire hazards.

-Consumers should immediately stop using the recalled scarves and contact Raj Trading and Imports for a full refund.
+Consumers should immediately take the flashlight away from children, stop using it, remove the batteries and dispose of the flashlight; and contact Spirit Halloween for a full refund.